Nursing Jobs in Bear, DE

 Registered Nurse RN

-Encore at Parkside is seeking a compassionate and skilled Registered Nurse (RN) to join our clinical team.
-The (Registered Nurse (RN) provides direct nursing care to residents while ensuring compliance with all federal, state, and facility regulations.
+A New Chapter Is Starting at Encore at Wilmington!
+Join a newly energized nursing team with fresh leadership, a renewed focus on employee support, and a commitment to creating a workplace where nurses feel valued, heard, and appreciated.
+RN Pay: $42-48/hr.
+PTO 401K, referral bonuses & more for our FT RNs Encore at Wilmington is seeking registered nurses who want more than just another job.
+If you're looking for supportive leadership teamwork, and an opportunity to be part of the positive changes happening at Encore at Wilmington, we'd love to meet you!
+The Registered Nurse (RN) provides direct nursing care to residents while ensuring compliance with all federal, state, and facility regulations.
 This role supports resident safety, clinical excellence, and teamwork across the care team.
-FT and PT shifts available.
-Essential Duties and Responsibilities: • Provide direct nursing care to residents in accordance with physician orders and care plans. • Assess residents’ physical, psychosocial, and functional status and document appropriately. • Administer medications and treatments safely and accurately • Monitor residents for changes in condition and promptly report to physician and nursing leadership. • Supervise and support LPNs and CNAs on assigned unit or shift. • Ensure compliance with infection control, safety, and regulatory standards. • Participate in care planning, shift reports, and interdisciplinary meetings. • Respond to emergencies and provide first aid or CPR as needed. • Accurately complete medical records, MARs, TARs, and incident reports. • Educate residents and families regarding care, treatments, and health conditions. • Adhere to attendance, scheduling, and block schedule commitments as assigned.
-Qualifications: • Current, active Registered Nurse (RN) license in the state of Delaware • Strong clinical assessment and documentation skills • Ability to supervise staff and work collaboratively with the healthcare team • Excellent communication and organizational skills Physical Requirements: • Ability to stand, walk, bend, lift, and assist residents as needed • Ability to lift up to 50 lbs with or without accommodation Community / State-Specific Addendum: Licensure requirements, scope of practice, staffing ratios, and scheduling structures may vary by state and community.
-Employees must comply with all applicable state regulations and facility-specific policies.
-Encore Healthcare Services is an Equal Opportunity Employer.
+Essential Duties and Responsibilities of the Registered Nurse (RN): • Provide direct nursing care to residents in accordance with physician orders and care plans. • Assess residents’ physical, psychosocial, and functional status and document appropriately. • Administer medications and treatments safely and accurately • Monitor residents for changes in condition and promptly report to physician and nursing leadership. • Supervise and support LPNs and CNAs on assigned unit or shift. • Ensure compliance with infection control, safety, and regulatory standards. • Participate in care planning, shift reports, and interdisciplinary meetings. • Respond to emergencies and provide first aid or CPR as needed. • Accurately complete medical records, MARs, TARs, and incident reports. • Educate residents and families regarding care, treatments, and health conditions. • Adhere to attendance, scheduling, and block schedule commitments as assigned.
+Qualifications: • Current, active Registered Nurse (RN) license in the state of Delaware • Strong clinical assessment and documentation skills • Ability to supervise staff and work collaboratively with the healthcare team • Excellent communication and organizational skills Encore Healthcare Services is an Equal Opportunity Employer.
 This organization does not discriminate in hiring or employment on the basis of ancestry, race, color, religion, national origin, sex, sexual orientation, age, military status, veteran status, or disability.
 No question on the application is intended to secure information to be used for such discrimination.
 This application will be given every consideration, however its receipt does not imply employment for the applicant.

 Acts Retirement-Life Communities